activemerchant/payment_icons/CONTRIBUTING.md

 ## Guidelines for new icons

 All icon contributions must follow the guidelines below.
 The **markup** guidelines aim to make the inline SVG accessible to assistive technology; these are enforced by a [suite of automatic tests](https://github.com/activemerchant/payment_icons/blob/master/test/unit/payment_icon_test.rb).
 The **appearance** guidelines aim to provide consistency in the icons' appearance.
+Duplicate icons will not be accepted.

 ### Markup
 - The root `<svg>` tag has the following attributes: